SAN FRANCISCO--Is it possible to achieve world peace by focusing on the foods we eat?

 Lisa K. Wong will present a workshop on how to “Get in Touch with Your Inner Doctor.”
 Wong is the first vegan acupuncturist to climb Mt Kilimanjaro, and is the founder of the Center for Healing By Design.
 She is also the co-founder of the Vegan Entrepreneurs Silicon Valley and Vegan Entrepreneurs San Francisco, the first two U.S. chapters of the global Vegan Entrepreneurs Network.

 Those interested in Vedic Path meditation can head to a session led by James Brown, who has taught the method to all kinds of clients over the past decade.
 He says it’s “a style of meditation that’s simple, easy and accessible.
 An approach that doesn’t require you to sit still in some pretzel position, or try to to battle with your monkey mind.
 It’s a type of meditation that was meant for people who live in the real world, with full schedules and busy minds.”

 But for those who want a more pumped-up experience, the Festival will deliver as well.
 The keynote speaker will be Dr. Michael Greger, the high-energy author of How Not to Die.

 A stable of celebrity chefs will demonstrate how to make their plant-based dishes and then offer sample bites to the audience.
 Musical entertainers will send their vibes across the festival grounds.
 The Kumquat Kids Area will feature activities for those aged 10 and under.
 And there will be booth after booth of vegan vendors, offering everything from fried shrimp and burritos to cashew cheese and chocolate bars.

-For more information on the upcoming festival or to purchase tickets, please visit http://nycvegfoodfest.com/index.php.
+For further information on the California Vegetarian Food Festival and Symposium or to purchase advance tickets, visit www.cavegfoodfest.com.